Senator John A. DeFrancisco

 John A. DeFrancisco was first elected to the New York State Senate in 1992.
 He was reelected by substantial margins in each of his following races.

 Senator DeFrancisco currently serves as Chairman of the Senate Finance Committee.
 His position on this powerful committee allows him to play a significant role in reviewing the Governor’s proposed budget and developing the Senate’s priorities for the State Budget.
-As Chairman of the Finance Committee, Senator DeFrancisco has demonstrated his in depth knowledge of the New York State budget and the budget process and is known for his ability to get to the core of an issue by his insightful questioning of witnesses at budget hearings.
+As Finance Chair, Senator DeFrancisco has demonstrated his knowledge of the New York State budget and the budget process, and he is known for his ability to get to the core of an issue through insightful questioning of witnesses at budget hearings.

-Among Senator DeFrancisco’s other accomplishments are: In 2006, Senator DeFrancisco sponsored the Bill Leaf-Brandi Woods bill, which increases penalties for certain vehicular crimes committed by those previously convicted of an alcohol or drug related driving while intoxicated or driving while ability impaired charge.
+Senator DeFrancisco’s other accomplishments include: In 2006, Senator DeFrancisco sponsored the Bill Leaf-Brandi Woods bill, which increased penalties for certain vehicular crimes committed by those previously convicted of an alcohol or drug related driving while intoxicated charge.
 The Senator also shepherded the Craig J. Todeschini bill through the Senate, which provides for increased penalties for drivers who flee police officers.
-Both bills were named after Central New Yorkers who lost their lives in 2006, and both were signed into law.
+Both bills were named after Central New Yorkers, who lost their lives in 2006, and both bills were signed into law.

 Also in 2006, Senator DeFrancisco led the charge to strengthen New York State’s Freedom of Information Law.
 His legislation became law and put teeth in the enforcement of the FOIL law.
 In 2004, Senator DeFrancisco introduced legislation that was one of the first Rockefeller Drug Law Reform bills introduced in the Senate, and worked to reach an agreement, which resulted in passage of the Rockefeller Drug Law Reform bill in December 2004.
 In 1998, Senator DeFrancisco played a leading role in the adoption of Jenna’s Law to eliminate parole for violent felons, and he was the Senate sponsor of legislation that provided for the Amber Alert System in New York State.